riyadhussain123/Data_Analysis_Portfolio/README.md

 Pricing Strategy: Meyraki can experiment with mid-tier luxury pricing, similar to Juara, to reach a broader consumer base without diluting its premium brand identity.

 **Visualisations:**
 The following visualisations summarise the competitor analysis:

-1. Competitor Market Share
+1. Competitor Market Share:
 This chart illustrates the distribution of market share among key competitors, with Vintner’s Daughter leading the segment.
 ![Market Share Chart](Data/market_share.jpg)

-2. Pricing Strategy Comparison
+2. Pricing Strategy Comparison:
 This chart compares the pricing distribution of competitors, enabling Meyraki to position itself in an accessible segment.
 ![Price Distribution Chart](Data/newplot.png)

-3. Customer Segmentation
+3. Customer Segmentation:
 This visualisation displays how competitors segment their customers by age, gender, and region, offering insights into untapped demographics.
 A compilation of additional visulisations of competitor price ranges are provided below.
 ![Compilation](Data/collated_vis-1.png)